WDTW (AM): Spanish-language programming

 In 2014, the MMTC chose to resell WDTW to Pedro Zamora, who owns several Spanish-language radio stations and a promoter specializing in Spanish-language musicians, for $100,000.
 After the sale, WDTW reconstructed its broadcast facilities, a process that had an estimated cost of around $1 million.
 In April 2016, the station officially re-launched as La Mega Detroit 1310.
 Zamora entered into arrangements with TSJ Media (which operates La Mega stations in other markets) to assist in WDTW's operations.
 The station was operated out of TSJ's facilities in Columbus, Ohio, while WDTW completed the build-out of its studio in Taylor, Michigan, and hired full-time staff members.
 TSJ's owner Josh Guttman stated that he also planned for WDTW to pursue Spanish-language broadcast rights to local professional sports teams, as TSJ had successfully done in Ohio.

 On July 21, 2017, WDTW activated a low-powered FM translator on 107.9 MHz in Detroit, W300DI.
 That year, the station also dropped the La Mega brand in favor of La Z 1310.
+Ironically, the translator is co-located on the same tower as WDTW's former sister station and simulcast partner, WNIC, near the intersection of Schoolcraft Rd and Turner St.

+In 2025, WDTW picked up the Detroit Tigers Radio Network's Spanish-language coverage, covering all home and postseason games, returning the team to the station for the first time, though in a different language, since the end of the 1963 season.